colekev/nba_win_prob_calc/README.md

 ![pbp_clean](https://github.com/colekev/nba_win_prob_calc/blob/master/images/pbp_preClean.png)

 Without going into it in painstaking detail, I'll only say that data cleaning took some than a few lines of code.
 Once the data was cleaned and I had all the relevant information, I combined that data frame with historical point spreads (generously provided by [Sports Insights](https://www.sportsinsights.com/)).
-It also took some renaming of the point spread data to combine it with the play-by-play data, but once I had the matching dates and vistor/home team abbreviation, the `leftjoin()` function from the [dplyr package](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) worked beautifully to combine the data.
+It also took some renaming of the point spread data to combine it with the play-by-play data, but once I had the matching dates and vistor/home team abbreviations, the `leftjoin()` function from the [dplyr package](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) worked beautifully to combine the data.

 ![pbp_clean_pos](https://github.com/colekev/nba_win_prob_calc/blob/master/images/pbp_posClean.png)